wgrissom/ISMRM-RF-Pulse-Design-Challenge/README.md

     |   +-- pTxParams_torso_multislice_phaseII.m - Multislice torso problem parameters
-    +-- pTxExamples_phaseII.m - Example script to design 5-spoke pulses for each problem and evaluate them pTx_utils/ - Utility scripts for the pTx sub-challenge (both phases) +-- domintrap.m - Design a mininum duration trapezoid with +-- doTrap.m - Design a minimum duration trapezoid +-- dzSpokes_sms.m - Design a spokes pulse for one or more slices +-- pTxEval.m - Evaluate and score a pTx pulse submission +-- subrf.mat - SLR slice-selective pulse shape, to make John Pauly's toolbox optional
+    +-- pTxExamples_phaseII.m - Example script to design 5-spoke pulses for each problem and evaluate them pTx_utils/ - Utility scripts for the pTx sub-challenge (both phases) +-- domintrap.m - Design a minimum duration trapezoid with target area all in plateau +-- doTrap.m - Design a minimum duration trapezoid for rewinders and phase encode blips +-- dzSpokes_sms.m - Design a spokes pulse for one or more slices +-- pTxEval.m - Evaluate and score a pTx pulse submission +-- subrf.mat - SLR slice-selective pulse shape, to make John Pauly's toolbox optional